Coal Fatality – 8/5/24

 Additional Information

-This is the 40th fatality reported in 2023, and the 16th classified as “Machinery.”
+This is the seventh fatality reported in 2024, and the second classified as “Machinery.”

 Click here for: Preliminary Report (pdf)